 Both WordPress and Magento have amazing SEO features and they can also be improved with the help of extensions and plugins.

 When using Magento, one has to be sure to choose a well-scripted theme.
-Magento is not usually built with content marketing in mind, it needs a bit more efforts to tidy up your SEO.
-One of the most overlooked aspect of Magento is to add title and alt texts to each and every image which is helpful in increasing traffic of your website.
+Magento is not usually built with content marketing in mind, it needs a bit more effort to tidy up your SEO.
+One of the most overlooked aspects of Magento is to add title and alt texts to each and every image which is helpful in increasing traffic to your website.

 Due to its popularity, WordPress gets a lot of press on this aspect.
-However, the code core for both Magento and WordPress are highly secure.
+However, the code core for both Magento and WordPress is highly secure.

 Security is yet another reason to choose a self-hosted solution.

-Magento is a self-hosted open source software.
+Magento is a self-hosted open-source software.
 You can download and install this yourself.
 Although this edition doesn’t have all the features and does not come with any support.
 Second, you have Magento eCommerce which includes paid plans.
-The pricing of these paid plans are quite expensive.
-They are more valuable and provide high performance cloud hosting, additional features and professional support.
+The pricing of these paid plans is quite expensive.
+They are more valuable and provide high-performance cloud hosting, additional features, and professional support.

 If you purchase paid extensions, themes or hire a developer, then all these will significantly increase your costs.

-On the other hand, WordPress is a free and open source software which can be installed for free.
-It doesn’t require much of the technical knowledge and even the beginners can install and use it.
+On the other hand, WordPress is free and open-source software that can be installed for free.
+It doesn’t require much technical knowledge and even beginners can install and use it.
 If you have little knowledge, you can use it without any need of hiring a developer.
 There are many WooCommerce plugins that are an alternative to paid extensions.
 There are also many free themes available which you can use to reduce your costs.

 WordPress is made up of multiple pages and posts.
 When developing template files, a lot of functions are used to call the post and page content.
 Template files can be created and applied on the same page.

-Although Magento also functions quite similarly but sometimes what could have been done with a few clicks in WordPress requires more efforts to be done in Magento.
-In Magento you cannot set up additional CMS template by simply creating a new template file but you will need to create a new module that has the list of templates available to it.
+Although Magento also functions quite similarly but sometimes what could have been done with a few clicks in WordPress requires more effort to be done in Magento.
+In Magento, you cannot set up additional CMS templates by simply creating a new template file but you will need to create a new module that has the list of templates available to it.

-On the basis of the above blog, we can say that Magento is the more efficient alternative to wordPress when it comes to selling products online but it is also clear that it is far more complex and requires the expertise of a professional which can be expensive sometimes.
-WordPress on the other hand it easier to use and even the small business owners can use it for developing their websites with much lesser costs.
-WordPress continuous to evolve with time and it continues to be a content marketing platform whereas Magento remains the ultimate choice for selling products online.
+On the basis of the above blog, we can say that Magento is the more efficient alternative to WordPress when it comes to selling products online but it is also clear that it is far more complex and requires the expertise of a professional which can be expensive sometimes.
+WordPress on the other hand is easier to use and even small business owners can use it for developing their websites with much lesser costs.
+WordPress continues to evolve with time and it continues to be a content marketing platform whereas Magento remains the ultimate choice for selling products online.

-On the basis on the given points, you can choose any of the platform depending upon your business needs and requirements.
+On the basis of the given points, you can choose any of the platforms depending upon your business needs and requirements.